ulixee/platform/databox/docs/advanced/plugins.md

 # Plugins

 Databox Functions can easily be extended to include custom functionality.
-Examples of plugins are included in this repository for [Puppeteer](/docs/databox/databox-advanced/puppeteer-plugin) and [Hero](/docs/databox/databox-advanced/hero-plugin).
+Examples of plugins are included in this repository for [Puppeteer](/docs/databox/advanced/puppeteer-plugin) and [Hero](/docs/databox/advanced/hero-plugin).

-## Installing a Plugin

-To install a plugin, you simply need to add a class implementing any of the following callbacks to a [Function constructor](/docs/databox/databox-basics/function) `plugins` argument.

 ```js
 import { HeroFunctionPlugin, Function } from '@ulixee/databox-plugins-hero';